Execute Sample Model#

 labels.--batchSize BATCHSIZE

-The size of a batch of images to process; defaults to 1.
+Size of a batch of images to process, defaults to the snapshot batch size.

 --channelOrder